SpectatorSignificant/leave-request-portal/README.md

 - Approve or Deny incoming requests using the admin portal
 - View pending and past requests

-The application is pretty secure because it fetches details such as name, email, phone number from DAUth and hence prevents fraudulent submissions.
+The application is pretty secure because it fetches details such as name, email, phone number from DAuth and auto-fills them.

 Features to be implemented include:
-- A security feature to identify fraudulent screenshots using a moving animation that will authenticate the screen
-- a QR code that can be scanned to verify an approved request and record when a student is leaving the hostel.
-Saves time and paper.
+- a QR code that can be scanned to verify an approved request.
 Details are verified and updated automatically in the backend